42-AI/bootcamp_machine-learning/day00/ex03/Interlude0.md

 To be said to learn you have to improve.
 To improve you have to evaluate your performance.
-To evaluate your performance you have to start to perform the task you want to be good at.
+To evaluate your performance you need to start performing on the task you want to be good at.

-One of the most common task in Machine Learning is **prediction**.
+One of the most common tasks in Machine Learning is **prediction**.
-This will be the task of your algorithms.
+This will be your algorithm's task.
 This will be your task.

 <img src="day00/assets/Default.png" />